Concerned about your 2023 benefits package? You aren’t alone.

 9. Include Flexibility in Your Benefits

 One Public Relations firm, North 6th Agency (N6A), rolled out a revolutionary approach to offering benefits to their employees.
-They provide a baseline of benefits to all workers and then have a system where employees earn points they use to “buy” their favorite perks.
+They provide a baseline of benefits to all workers and then have a system where employees earn points they use to “buy” their favorite perks and lifestyle benefits.
 So far it has earned high marks with their employees.
 Among the most popular perks have been gym memberships, one-on-one nutritionist consulting and 6 months of meals where the company pays for the employee’s breakfast, lunch and dinner for half the year, according to Matt Rizzetta, CEO of N6A.

 10. Add Benefits You WANT Them to Use